kesar/HTMLawed/htmLawed_README.txt

   (The release date for the downloadable package of files containing documentation, demo script, test-cases, etc., besides the 'htmLawed.php' file, may be updated without a change-log entry if the secondary files, but not htmLawed per se, are revised.)

   `Version number - Release date.
 Notes`

+  1.2.15 - 4 August 2023.
+Proper checking of attribute 'formaction'; transformation for deprecated attribute 'bgcolor' for 'tbody', 'tfoot', and 'thead'; support for URL schemes 'ws' and 'wss'

   1.2.14 - 25 May 2023.
 Fixed issue that prevented use of attribute 'srcset' in 'link' and 'source'